 Owls are known to take the nests that other birds have built.
 For instance, great horned owls will use vacant nests in trees or on cliffs that were built by hawks, crows, or magpies.
 Other owls will nest in hollows in trees, which occur naturally or have been drilled out by woodpeckers.

 As their name implies, burrowing owls will nest in underground tunnels that have already been dug by ground squirrels, prairie dogs, badgers, or other burrowing animals.

 Still other owls nest in human-made structures, such as abandoned buildings or the rafters in barns, hence the name “barn owl.”

-Owl Symbolism and Your Home
+Owl Symbolism and Your Home Life

 If the owl spirit animal resonates with you, you could be a perpetual Air BnB-er who loves staying in different people’s homes just for the variety.
 You might not be the type of person to buy a piece of land so you can build your dream house.
 Why go to all that work when there are so many other beautiful structures that have already been built?
 Or perhaps you love hotel life and the ease and convenience it provides.

-Too much energy in the home?
+Too much energy in your home?

 For some of us, the owl spirit animal selected us to remind us that we are over-investing in our homes.
-Perhaps we’re putting too much time, money, and energy into our homes at the expense of the rest of our lives?
+Perhaps we’re putting too much time, money, and energy into our homes at the expense of the rest of our lives.
 The owl guide reminds us that a vast, wonderful world of relationships and places to explore exists beyond our home.

 Symbols of Courage and Protection